kernelCruncher/CategoryTheory/README.md

 # CategoryTheory
-Notes and exercises for the Category Theory for Programmers Book
+Notes and exercises for Part Two of the Category Theory for Programmers book.